Anand-kumar-63/Node-project/readme.md

 - mongoose.connect("mongodb+srv://anand2327cse1077:KP6dZEUzj3OePsL2@devtindercluster.2y6ga.mongodb.net/")
 - put it in a ayncs function to get the pormise to use .then and .catch

+# mongoose
+- Mongoose is the most popular ODM mapping library for the MongoDB database. it provides schema-based options to model the application database.

 # database should connect first then your app should start listen to api call
-- you should connect to your db before your post start to listen to requests>>>first connect to the db then start listening to the api calls
+- you should connect to your db before your server start to listen to requests>>>first connect to the db then start listening to the api calls
  >> for this you have to import the async function that is connecting the database to and call it inside app.js file after connecting to the database thenn call app.listen to start listening to the port

 # scheema creation using mongoose
+- Models are defined using the Schema interface.
+The Schema allows you to define the fields stored in each document x along with their validation requirements and default values.

 - scheema basically tells about -- what all info about the user we are storing into the database
 - user can have firstname , lastname , age ,gender , profession etc
 - mongodb recommend to use camelcase in scheema